chavarera/PythonScript/Class/Abstraction.md

 ## Abstraction

-- Key concept of object oriented programming language.
+- The key concept of object-oriented programming language.
-- Data abstraction main goal is to hide unnecessary details from the user.
+- Data abstraction's main goal is to hide unnecessary details from the user.
-- User can not see the atcual background process (Real time example: Atm Machine with the help of some keys we can withdraw money we do not need to show background process).
+- Users can not see the actual background process (Real-time example: Atm Machine with the help of some keys we can withdraw money we do not need to show background process).
-- When we matter input and output we don't need to understand background mechanism of that process in such scenario abstraction is used
+- When we matter input and output we don't need to understand the background mechanism of that process in such scenario abstraction is used

 ![Abstraction](https://github.com/chavarera/PythonScript/blob/master/Class/abstractclasses.png)

 ### Abstract Classes in Python*
-- Abstract class can be considered as template or bluebrint for other classes, allows you to create a set of methods that must be created within child classes.
+- An abstract class can be considered as a template or blueprint for other classes, allows you to create a set of methods that must be created within child classes.
-- The class which can not be instantiated (not able to create an object of that class) and contain atleast one abstract method called as abstract classes. if you try to create an object of abstract class you will get error
+- The class which can not be instantiated (not able to create an object of that class) and contain at least one abstract method called abstract classes. if you try to create an object of the abstract class you will get error
 ```python
 TypeError: Can't instantiate abstract class <className> with abstract methods <methodName>
 ```
-- Abstract methods are those methods that are declared in abstract class and must be implemented in subclass(child class).
+- Abstract methods are those methods that are declared in the abstract class and must be implemented in the subclass(child class).

 ### Algorithm